Cambricon Technologies: History

 On 15 December 2022, Cambricon was added to the US Bureau of Industry and Security Entity List.

-In July 2023, Cambricon laid off half its workers at its autonomous car chip unit SingGo due to cost cutting measures.
+In July 2023, Cambricon laid off half its workers at its autonomous car chip unit SingGo due to cost-cutting measures.

 In September 2023, it was reported that early investors including SDIC Venture Capital Management, China Merchants Bank and Alibaba Group had sold all their shares in Cambricon.
 At this point Cambricon's share price was only half of its IPO price as the company struggled to turn a profit.
 Cambricon attributed the loses to increased investment in research and development to upgrade its products so they can remain competitive.

 In February 2024, Cambricon reported an annual net loss for 2023 making it the seventh consecutive year of losses for the company although its losses were less than 2022.
 Due to US sanctions, the company struggled with access to advanced manufacturing processes making its products less competitive.
 The chips having inferior performance made it difficult to achieve widespread adoption.
 Cambricon had to heavily rely on government-affiliated clients for its revenue which was stable but not sufficient for sustained significant revenue growth.

 In September 2024, Cambricon shares soared hitting the 20% daily limit after it was reported that the Chinese government was stepping up pressure on domestic companies to ditch Nvidia processors for local alternatives.
 During 2024, Cambricon shares rose 383% making it China's top stock in 2024.

 In January 2025, it was reported that Cambricon achieved its first-ever quarterly profit in late 2024.
+In February 2026, Cambricon announced it would pay its maiden dividends after its first profitable year.